winlover32/HoneygainPot/README.md

   1. [Fork this repository 🍴](https://github.com/gorouflex/HoneygainPot/fork)
   2. Go to your forked repository 🍴
   3. Go to `Settings > Secrets and Variables > Actions`, and click `New Repository secret`
-  4. For the secret name, use `MAIL` and set your honeygain mail and `PASS` for your password
+  4. For the secret name, use `MAIL` and set your Honeygain mail and `PASS` for your password
   5. Go to [`.github/workflows/daily.yml`](https://github.com/gorouflex/HoneygainPot/blob/main/.github/workflows/daily.yml) and [`.github/workflows/manual.yml`](https://github.com/gorouflex/HoneygainPot/blob/main/.github/workflows/manual.yml) and set `IsJWT` to 0 like this `IsJWT: 0`
   6. Go to your forked repository 🍴 and go to the Actions tab and press `I understand my workflows, go ahead and enable them`